 Water.
 It’s something you use every single day.
 For something that’s so important, shouldn’t you know what’s in it?

-Private well water isn’t evaluated by the EPA for quality, so if your home gets its water supply from a private well, it’s even more important to have your well water tested regularly.
+Private well water isn’t evaluated by the Environmental Protection Agency (EPA) for quality, so if your home gets its water supply from a private well, it’s even more important to have your well water tested regularly.

 Well Water Testing